datacarpentry/datacarpentry.github.io/pages/workshops.md

 - **A Data Carpentry lesson on data organization**
 - **Three other modules in the same domain from the [Data Carpentry curriculum](../lessons/)**

-Interested in learning more?
-See our [Lessons](../lessons/) page with links to all our lessons and information about topics and domains under development.

 [Request a workshop](../workshops-host/)  |   [Attend a workshop](../workshops-attend/) | [Organize a workshop](../self-organized-workshops/)